kushalchauhan98/2048-puzzle/README.md

 The code has been converted into a standalone executable using cx_freeze module.
 The executable and its dependencies can be found in the "build.zip".

 The executable and its dependencies have been compiled into a single Windows Installer File (setup.exe).
 You can just download and execute it and the game will be installed automatically.

+I installed via the 'setup.exe', please run the game as administrator everytime.